Municipal waste charge

 - Class 2: EUR 20.50 per household per year (EUR 16.53 + applicable VAT)

-The payment class is determined on the basis of the property’s intended use recorded in the building register of the Digital and Population Data Services Agency.
-Class 1: detached houses, semi-detached houses, other single family houses, terraced houses, link-detached houses and blocks of flats (intended uses 11–39).
-Class 2: holiday homes and other buildings (intended uses 41–999).
+The payment class is determined on the basis of the classification of buildings in the building register of the Digital and Population Data Services Agency.

 The invoice is sent to the owner once a year either as a paper or electronic invoice.
 An agreement on an e-invoice can be made via an online bank.
 Direct debit agreements must be made with your bank.